YiqunnMaa/Heat_NO2/README.md

+# Spatial heterogeneity in synergistic effects of extreme heat and NO2 exposures on cardiorespiratory hospitalizations in California

+## Authors

-R code for the manuscript entitled "Spatial heterogeneity in synergistic effects of extreme heat and NO2 exposures on cardiorespiratory hospitalizations in California", by Yiqun Ma, Chen Chen, Rosana Aguilera, Alexander Gershunov, Michael Jerrett, Rachel Connolly, Miriam E. Marlier, and Tarik Benmarhnia
+- Yiqun Ma, Chen Chen, Rosana Aguilera, Alexander Gershunov, Michael Jerrett, Rachel Connolly, Miriam E. Marlier, and Tarik Benmarhnia

-System environment:
+## System environment

-R version 4.3.1
+This analysis was conducted using **R version 4.3.1**.
 Platform: x86_64-w64-mingw32/x64 (64-bit)
-running in an English locale

-Data:
+## Data

 The provided data was a simulated dataset for 100 ZCTAs, only for demo purpose and without any sensitive information.

-R code:
+## R code

 All required R packaged were listed in the R script The expected run time is typically a couple of hours, depending on the computational resources

+---